Don't miss out on our most popular holiday giveaway:

 Three nurses.
 One physician.
 Four suicides.

 A study released in 2017 shed light on an alarming finding: of the female population, nurses are 23% more likely to commit suicide than women in general.
-Five years later - this has changed and the percentage has only increased.
+Years later - this has not changed and the percentage has only increased.
 The study linked this shocking statistic to nurses having easy access to lethal doses of medication and noted that suicide rates were higher amongst lower-paid healthcare employees versus higher-paid workers such as managers and CEOs.

 Furthermore, nurses are four times more likely to commit suicide than people working outside of medicine.